TheodorRene/blog/content/posts/worlds-best-programmer.md

 +++
-title = "10 things holding you back from becoming the worlds best developer" date = "2024-01-08T17:36:40+01:00" author = "Theo" authorTwitter = "theodorc_" #do not include @
-cover = ""
+title = "10 things holding you back from becoming the worlds best developer" date = "2024-01-08T17:36:40+01:00" author = "Theodor René Carlsen (Theo)" authorTwitter = "theodorc_" #do not include @ cover = ""
-tags = ["", ""]
+tags = ["10xDeveloper", "programming", "tips&tricks"]
-keywords = ["", ""]
+keywords = ["best", "10xDeveloper"]
-description = ""
-showFullContent = false
-readingTime = false
-draft = true
+description = "Do these 10 simple things different and your life will change" showFullContent = false readingTime = false
 +++

-As a last minute addition to a "Tech show n tell" at my previous employer I quickly put together this list on the top 10 things holding you back from coming the worlds best developer.
-I enjoyed making the list so to make sure it doesn't get lost in void I'm posting it here as well.
+As a last minute addition to a "Tech show n tell" at my previous employer I quickly put together this list of "the top 10 things holding you back from coming the worlds best developer/programmer".
+I enjoyed making the list so to make sure it doesn't get lost in the void I'm posting it here as well.
 Its been translated from Norwegian and some minor adjustments are made so that it works as a blogpost.

-So follow along and make the necessary adjustments so you can be that 10x developer.
+So follow along and make the necessary adjustments so you can be that 10x developer you've always dreamed of.

 (Also I've moved to Copenhagen.
-Please get in touch if you are in the city and want hang. k thx bye)
+Please get in touch if you are in the city and want to hang. k thx bye)

-# 1. You have a functioning Caps lock key
+## 1. You have a functioning Caps lock key

 F*ck caps lock.
-Why would you ever use that.
+Why would you ever use caps lock.
 Please bind it to Ctrl and your wrists will thank me later

-# 2. You're not using brands in Typescript
+## 2. You're not using brands in Typescript
 Don't let your code be stringly typed!!
 Add some compile time differentiation between your strings: